pivotal/docs-tap/multi-cluster/getting-started.md

     --namespace ${DEVELOPER_NAMESPACE}
     ```

-1. Monitor the progress of this process by running:
+1. To monitor the progress of this process, run:

     ```
     tanzu apps workload tail tanzu-java-web-app --since 10m --timestamp --namespace ${DEVELOPER_NAMESPACE}
     ```

-1. Exit the monitoring session by pressing **CTRL**+**C**.
+1. To exit the monitoring session, press **CTRL**+**C**.

-1. You'll now need to check that your supply chain has produced the necessary `Deliverable` for the `Workload`.
-This `Deliverable` contains the reference to the `source`, in this case a bundle that has been paced on the image registy you specified for the Supply Chain.
-The supply chains can also leverage Git repositories instead of ImageRepositories, but that's out-of-scope for this guide.
+1. Check that your supply chain has produced the necessary `Deliverable` for the `Workload`.
+This `Deliverable` contains the reference to the `source`, in this case a bundle placed on the image registry you specified for the supply chain.
+The supply chains can also leverage Git repositories instead of ImageRepositories, but that's beyond the scope of this tutorial.
+To check for the `Deliverable`, run:

     ```bash
     kubectl get deliverable --namespace ${DEVELOPER_NAMESPACE}